rwth-acis/Virtual-Agents-Framework/Documentation/manual/adaptive-gaze.md

 The framework contains one example scene that demonstrates the adaptive gaze functionality.
 In that the agent walks past multiple objects with the <xref:i5.VirtualAgents.AdaptiveGazeTarget> component and looks at them dynamically.
 The `AdaptiveGazeSampleController` adds multiple waypoints where the agent should walk.
 Optionally, the sample controller also provides options to overwrite the adaptive gaze at the beginning for a specified `AimAtTime`.
+Alternatively, while in play mode any object can be dragged into the <xref:i5.VirtualAgents.AdaptiveGaze.OverwriteGazeTarget> attribute of <xref:i5.VirtualAgents.AdaptiveGaze> to make the agent look at it constantly.

+The example scene also demonstrates how the Shortcut Task actions can be used to activate adaptive gazing.
+Activate `useTaskActionsForAdaptiveGaze` on the controller to use that example in playmode.